-In the event that the net proceeds are less than the expected amount, the Company shall prioritize the settling of its maturing CPs since the short-term obligations can be rolled over.
+In the event that the net proceeds are less than the expected amount, the Company shall prioritize the settling of Short-Term Obligations with higher interest rates, while the rest can be rolled over.
 Alternatively, the Company may rely on its bank lines and/or operating cash flows in the event that the proceeds raised from the CP issuance are less than anticipated.